ymolists/website/gitpod/docs/self-hosted/latest/updating.md

   export const prerender = true;
 </script>

-# Updating your Gitpod Installation
+# How to Update your Gitpod Installation

-## How To Update

 At first, you need to start the installation admin console.
 In a terminal with configured `kubectl` run the following command (`<namespace>` is the Kubernetes namespace your Gitpod installation has been installed to):